WillhKessler/GCMC_RScripts/README.md

 This github repository contains all the files that are necessary for this workflow.
 Depending on your implementation up to 5 files are utilized, however you should only need to directly download number 1, and number 5:
 1. `ParallelXXXXX_processingtemplate.R`

    a.
-For a UNIX compute cluster with the SLURM job manager, use `ParallelSLURM_processingtemplate.R`
+For a UNIX compute cluster with the SLURM job manager, use `ParallelSLURM_processingtemplate_v2.R`

    b.
 For a multi-core standalone machine use `ParallelSocket_processingtemplate.R`